 Owning a lot of Customer data?

-Do you actually need a CDP?
+Do you actually need a Data cloud?

 Harvard Business Review in 2021 [Ref.: ‘Why Is It So Hard to Become a Data-Driven Company?’ by Randy Bean, February 2021] brought out a survey of Fortune 1000 senior executives, which reveals that the companies are struggling against deciding on a legacy tech to manage their data.

 In cases where the goal of such an organization is to collect the data and outsource it for further use, they should consider getting a Tag Management System (TMS) or a Customer Identity and Access Management (CIAM) to simplify the

-In case the organization is not seeing much value proposition out of such technologies, they must review and evaluate the organizational need of the data against the key features of a Customer Data Platform (CDP): Data collection, Profile unification, Segmentation, and Activation.
+In case the organization is not seeing much value proposition out of such technologies, they must review and evaluate the organizational need of the data against the key features of a Data cloud: Data collection, Profile unification, Segmentation, and Activation.

-In the context of a CDP, data collection refers to the ability to ingest first-party, individual-level customer data from multiple sources, online and offline, in real-time and without limits on storage.
+In the context of a Data cloud, data collection refers to the ability to ingest first-party, individual-level customer data from multiple sources, online and offline, in real-time and without limits on storage.
 Profile unification is the ability to consolidate profiles at the person level and connect attributes to identities.